-Learning and Teaching of English Language is one of the main priorities of the special school curriculum, modified and adapted in tune with the curriculum for general schools.
+Learning and Teaching of English Language is one of the main priorities of the Technical Special School curriculum, modified and adapted in tune with the curriculum for general schools.
 The Curriculum, Syllabus, Textbook and Handbook developed for Standard X in the general schools are followed as such in special schools with certain modifications in a few activities, content and evaluation considering the language barriers and special needs of the Hearing Impaired children.
 The prescribed textbook demands higher level language proficiency, imagination and creative thinking which makes the classroom transaction in special schools comparatively difficult.
 To overcome this shortcoming the following modifications are made in the prescribed syllabus.
+Moreover, only four periods are allotted for teaching of English in Technical Special Schools.